sap-tutorials/Tutorials/tutorials/studio-new-project/studio-new-project.md

 	![new files](7.png)

-	or simply the "File" - "New" option and manually type the name `.xsapp` and `.xsacess` being sure to incude the `.` first.
+	or simply the "File" - "New" option and manually type the name `.xsapp` and `.xsacess` being sure to include the `.` first.

 	![new files](4.png)